jbakse/compform_site/content/parameters/index.md

 #### Part 1

-1. Create an computationally generated image.
+1. Create a computationally generated image.
-2. Post your image.
-3. Pass the code—not the image—to your partner.
+2. Pass the code—not the image—to your partner.

 #### Part 2

 1. Receive the code from your partner.
 2. Extend the code in any way you wish.
-3. Post the result.
+3. Share the result.

 </div>